Depression is a real illness. If you think you might be depressed, see your doctor.

 Get help right away if you or someone you know is thinking about suicide.

-A healthy diet can help with depression.
-Eating healthy will give you energy and lower your stress level as you begin treatment for depression.
+Eating healthy can help with depression.
+A healthy diet will give you energy and lower your stress level as you begin treatment for depression.